1–2 spots available for Q2 · Claim yours

 TL;DR

-WordPress runs 43% of the web, and every one of those sites needs upkeep.
+According to W3Techs, WordPress runs roughly 43% of the web.
+Every one of those sites needs upkeep.
 Core updates, plugin updates, theme updates, security patches, backups, uptime checks, performance regressions.
 Someone has to do it.
 The only question is who and how much it costs.

 Why WordPress costs more to maintain than a Next.js site